 These seven principles of interior design are:

-- Scale and proportion
+- Proportion and Scale

-- Harmony and unity
+- Harmony & Unity

 One quick lesson people learn from the time they are very young is that things tend to go sideways or awry when there is no balance present.
 Whether it is stacking blocks of wood a mile high, riding your bike, knowing when to enjoy leisure time, when to take a break or when to work hard.
 This all has to do with balance.
 It is life-constant.
 But how can the concept be translated into interior design?